 Co-author or check-out of files When you edit a Microsoft Word or PowerPoint document from a library without checking it out, other people can edit it at the same time (that’s co-authoring).
 When you check out a file, you ensure that only one person can edit the file until it is checked in.
 You can require documents to be checked out in libraries that contain sensitive documents, or when you want to carefully track the evolution of documents.
 But be aware that requiring checkout will make it impossible for people to co-author documents.
 Using check-out, people will be prompted to leave a comment about what they changed in the document, but check-out will also slow down the editing and reviewing processes.
 For more information, see Document collaboration and co-authoring or Check out, check in, or discard changes to files in a library.

 Edit files from desktop programs When you store documents on a SharePoint site, you can create, edit, and co-author documents directly from compatible desktop programs, such as Microsoft Word or PowerPoint, without even going to the site.
 For example, you can edit a PowerPoint presentation at the same time as other people are editing it (also known as co-authoring).
 You can also manage check-in and checkout directly from PowerPoint.
-In addition, you can use OneDrive for Business or Outlook to take library contents offline, work with them from a remote location, and then smoothly synchronize changes when you come back online.
+In addition, you can use OneDrive for work or school or Outlook to take library contents offline, work with them from a remote location, and then smoothly synchronize changes when you come back online.

 Stay informed about changes To stay updated when documents in a library change, set up alerts, subscribe to RSS feeds, or follow documents.
 The main difference between alerts, RSS, and following are where you receive the notifications.
 Both alerts and RSS feeds inform you about updates, and both allow you to customize how much information you receive.
 You can set up alerts or RSS to find out when anything changes in a library.
 If you care about only a specific document, set up an alert or follow the document.
 Alerts can arrive as email or text messages.
 RSS notifications arrive in a consolidated feed that you can read in Outlook or another feed reader.
 If you follow a document, you’ll receive a notification in your Newsfeed (if your organization is using Newsfeed).
 For more information about notifications, see Create an alert or subscribe to an RSS feed.